ShootingKing-AM/ffmpeg-pseudocode-tutorial/README.md

 The goal of understanding ffmpeg-cli is to be able to to integrate FFmpeg into our projects without having to call the ffmpeg-cli in background to do multimedia operation.
 This is important because,
 1. Starting up an external executable tends to be blocked by antivirus software and can cause issues with users.
-2. Optimize your project specific libav usage and skip uncessary code from ffmpeg-cli
+2. Optimize your project specific libav usage and skip unnecessary code from ffmpeg-cli

-Also, ffmpeg official documentation being vauge at best, the only option for developers looking to implement ffmpeg's libraries (`libav`) functionality into their code is to read the command line interface's source code.
+Also, ffmpeg official documentation being vague at best, the only option for developers looking to implement ffmpeg's libraries (`libav`) functionality into their code is to read the command line interface's source code.

 Reading ffmpeg-cli's source code is very hard, because its not meant to be used as a study material for understanding how to use `libav` but as a optimized multimedia tool.
-Hence, i tried to straighten out its source code into simple pseudocode function highlighting **when and where** to call important(almost all) libav's funtions, for an overall broader picture of ffmpeg workflow.
-For information regarding **how** to call a `libav` function call, one can refer to the [doxygen documentaion](https://ffmpeg.org/doxygen/4.1/index.html) and [ffmpeg-cli-soruce files](https://github.com/FFmpeg/FFmpeg/tree/master/fftools).
+Hence, i tried to straighten out its source code into simple pseudocode function highlighting **when and where** to call important(almost all) libav's functions, for an overall broader picture of ffmpeg workflow.
+For information regarding **how** to call a `libav` function call, one can refer to the [doxygen documentation](https://ffmpeg.org/doxygen/4.1/index.html) and [ffmpeg-cli-source files](https://github.com/FFmpeg/FFmpeg/tree/master/fftools).

 Lack of tutorials in this regard compelled me to open-source this document.

-## How to read thorugh Pseudocode
+## How to read through Pseudocode
-1. This pseudocode, assues you have basic multimedia knowledge and ffmpeg internal structure. (if not head over to this [picutre tutorial](https://github.com/leandromoreira/ffmpeg-libav-tutorial/blob/master/README.md)).
+1. This pseudocode, assumes you have basic multimedia knowledge and ffmpeg internal structure. (if not head over to this [picture tutorial](https://github.com/leandromoreira/ffmpeg-libav-tutorial/blob/master/README.md)).
 2. This pseudocode also assumes you have basic understanding of C(++) functions.
 3. The `syntactical rules` of the following pseudocode are,

 	**a.** There are `two sets` of functions, <br/><br/>
-		i. `Standard libaray calls`, those are available in *libav* headers(, .libs, .dlls), and<br/>
+		i. `Standard library calls`, those are available in *libav* headers(, .libs, .dlls), and<br/>
-		ii. `ffmpeg-cli specific functions`(non-std functions), these should be understood and should be implemented in your specifc project.<br/>
+		ii. `ffmpeg-cli specific functions`(non-std functions), these should be understood and should be implemented in your specific project.<br/>
-		`Non-std` function have been named as `<file>::<functionName>()` in pseudocode, so that you can refer to those specifc source files to get the exact syntax.<br/>
+		`Non-std` function have been named as `<file>::<functionName>()` in pseudocode, so that you can refer to those specific source files to get the exact syntax.<br/>
 		`Std` function just have `<functionName>()` and usually start with `av*`

 	**b.** Each <kbd>tab</kbd> indicates that the upcoming function call(s) is/are inside the above function call.
 For example,